nodejs/node/doc/api/single-executable-applications.md

 ### `require(id)` in the injected module is not file based

 `require()` in the injected module is not the same as the [`require()`][] available to modules that are not injected.
-This also does not have any of the properties that non-injected [`require()`][] has except [`require.main`][].
+It also does not have any of the properties that non-injected [`require()`][] has except [`require.main`][].
 It can only be used to load built-in modules.
 Attempting to load a module that can only be found in the file system will throw an error.